St. Augustine Slip & Fall Lawyers

 - Improper signage (lack of “wet floor,” “watch your step,” etc. signs)

 These and other dangerous conditions can all contribute to or cause a slip and fall accident, leaving innocent individuals seriously injured.
-If you were hurt on someone else’s property, we encourage you to reach out to our attorneys to learn more about protecting your rights and your recovery.
+If you were hurt on someone else’s property, we encourage you to reach out to our slip and fall injury attorneys to learn more about protecting your rights and your recovery.

 Call Canan Law